 Something tells me I'll be getting requests to make this PB&J Bread Pudding again and again.

-- 9 slices of whole-wheat or other wholegrain bread
+- 9 slices whole wheat bread (or other wholegrain bread or gluten-free bread)

 - Zest of 1 lemon

-- 2 tsp pure vanilla extract or 1 vanilla bean.
-If using a bean split it through the middle and carefully, with the tip of a knife, scrape out all the seeds
+- 2 teaspoon pure vanilla extract (or a vanilla bean.
+Split the bean through the middle and carefully, with the tip of a knife, scrape out all the seeds)

 - 1 cup fresh berries sliced if using strawberries